 Hearing Aid Drop in Clinics are held around the Diocese Click here for Details

-Read My Lips – Currently classes are held at Godalming (spaces available) and Englefield Green.
+Read My Lips – Currently classes are held at Godalming (spaces available), Banstead and Leatherhead.
 Please contact Tracey for more details and/or to register your interest.

 Together We See - In the UK, there are almost 2 million people living with sight loss.
 Of these, around 360,000 are registered as blind or partially sighted.
 Together We See is a new project which aims to equip parishes to support people living with a sight impairment.
 The project starts by offering an awareness session during which there will be demonstrations of everyday tasks using simulation spectacles to help you get a feeling of being visually impaired.
 To book a session or find out more, contact Tracey.